TopShelfCraft/SuperSort/README.md

 Use the `supersort` filter to sort an array of objects.

-(You can apply `supersort` to any array or *ElementQuery*.
-A non-array-like source will be converted into an empty array... which probably isn't very useful for sorting.)
+(You can apply `supersort` to any array or _ElementQuery_.
+A non-array-like source will be converted into a single-item array... which probably isn't very useful for sorting.)

 ### Basic Sorting